 included, though, in the article when editing the final (corrected) version.

 Instructions for Authors will be immediately returned to the authors.
 Please,

 see one of our published articles or contact the Editors to eliminate any

 Submit, along with the manuscript, the

-names and e-mail addresses of 3 potential Reviewers who must not belong to the
+names and e-mail addresses of 3 or more potential Reviewers (Referees) who cannot belong to the

 same institution and may have no recent collaboration links with the authors.